Meeting Agenda Examples for 4 Key Project Meetings: Template

 Here’s an example of how you might take the high-level points from your status report and turn them into a meeting agenda:

-Project post-mortem meeting agenda example
+4. Post mortem meeting agenda example

-A project post-mortem meeting brings your team together after a project is done to assess what went well and what went wrong.
+A project post-mortem brings your team together after a project is done to assess what went well and what went wrong.
 It’s a great way to identify process gaps and action steps to improve how you work together to deliver projects.

 A typical post-mortem meeting lasts anywhere from 60–90 minutes, depending on the size of your team and complexity of the project.
 Gathering feedback from your team before the meeting and creating a tightly structured meeting agenda will ensure the discussion stays on track and productive.